 Smart business owners and HR managers should be able to see the pattern early enough.
 While there’s often a mismatch between the expected delivery volume and the time frame, there are ways to rectify that early on.

-An employee who is “about to burn out in a month” may take a couple days off and double up on their efforts over the next week.
+An employee who is “about to burn out in a month” may take a couple of days off and double up on their efforts over the next week.
 It’s often a good practice to just send someone on a last minute vacation (to a spa or on a trip) in order to retain their energy forward.

 4. The Stress-Management Layer Is Elastic